Make-Adelaide/makeadelaide.au/README.md

 ### Community

-The community can vote on and have executed proposals including the replacement of members of the executive team, the organisation of events and more.
+The community can vote on and execute proposals including the replacement of members of the executive team.

 Ownership power is 1-to-1 by Make Adelaide POAPs that are distributed at events organised in person in the City of Adelaide.

-Members join the DAO by signing PLEDGE.txt on-chain on Optimism in the `join` function.